 You may think that the more glue you apply, the better and stronger your product will be; however, adding too much glue can:

 - Cause warping

-- Prolong dry time, therefore increasing likelihood of package/seal shifting before bond is created
+- Prolong dry time, therefore increasing the likelihood of package/seal shifting before the bond is created

 - Increase costs

 Adding more glue does not necessarily add strength.

 Consult your adhesive representative or equipment manufacturer to determine the correct MIL thickness of adhesive that you should be applying.
 Chances are, less is more!

 When it comes to adhesives, one size does not fit all.

 There is good reason why adhesive manufacturers tend to have literally hundreds, if not thousands, of different formulations.

 What kinds of things determine what adhesive you should be using?